allegroai/clearml/README.md

     **See examples [here](https://github.com/allegroai/trains/tree/master/examples)**

 2. [TRAINS-server](https://github.com/allegroai/trains-server) for logging, querying, control and UI ([Web-App](https://github.com/allegroai/trains-web))

-We have a demo server up and running at [https://demoapp.trains.allegro.ai](https://demoapp.trains.allegro.ai).
-You can try out TRAINS and test your code with it.
+    **We already have a demo server up and running for you at [https://demoapp.trains.allegro.ai](https://demoapp.trains.allegro.ai).**

+    **You can try out TRAINS without the need to install your own *trains-server*, just add the two lines of code, and it will automatically connect to the TRAINS demo-server.**

-Note that it resets every 24 hours and all of the data is deleted.
+    *Note that the demo server resets every 24 hours and all of the logged data is deleted.*

     When you are ready to use your own TRAINS server, go ahead and [install *TRAINS-server*](https://github.com/allegroai/trains-server).

 <img src="https://github.com/allegroai/trains/blob/master/docs/system_diagram.png?raw=true" width="50%">